mr5z/ExLang/README.md

 > The annotation system, including how annotations are declared, how targeting works, and how annotations interact with the compiler, is documented separately.
 See [Annotations/README.md](Annotations/README.md).

-The following is a summary of all built-in annotations shipped with the standard library.

 ### Visibility and Exposure

 | Annotation | Valid On | Effect |